 Dentition Design

-These two arrangements do raise a question, is one species represented or two?
+These two arrangements do raise a question; is one species represented or two?
 The differences between the first Hubbell specimen (broad-form, Fig. ) and Shimada's (1997b: fig. 4) are largely confined to the number of teeth in the "parasymphyseal" and "intermediate" positions; variations of this nature can be seen in the recent sand tiger Odontaspis noronhai.
 Less explainable are the differences between the broad-form and narrow-form (Fig. ); the latter is smaller, but not enough to suggest an ontogenetic variation.
 The original locales are relatively close, therefore regional dimorphism is not a good option.
 Remaining possibilities include individual variations (unlikely), sexual dimorphism (possible) and chrono-variations (Hubbell material not documented to Hattin-level).
-Based largely upon the root development of the (assumed to be) first lower lateral. but also the sizing of the upper third anterior (Shimada's first intermediate), it strikes me that these tooth-sets might represent two species.
+Based largely upon the root development of the (assumed to be) lower A4 or L1, but also the sizing of the upper third anterior (Shimada's first intermediate), it strikes me that these tooth-sets might represent two species.

 The odd root-design of the fourth lower tooth in the broad-form dentition (also represented in Shimada's reconstruction) is so unusual when compared with the first lower lateral of extant taxa, that it begs three questions: 1) is it positioned properly and if so, 2) could it reflect a tooth originating from what might be a lower intermediate position or 3) could it be a fourth lower anterior that is mis-oriented?
 Given time, these questions should be answered; but they were neither explained in Shimada (2007b) nor can they be here.